 I’m a devotee of the chasen but sometimes it is just not possible to prepare a bowl of matcha in the traditional way.
 That doesn’t mean that you can’t get your caffeine fix.
 Matcha is the tea that I travel with the most because it’s the easiest to improvise with.
 I’ve seen people online use forks, spoons, or baking whisks but these just don’t cut the mustard for a good tea experience.
 It’s important to keep in mind that matcha is a suspension and will not dissolve in the water.
-Here are some unconventional ways that I make the green stuff when I am on the go.
+Here are some unconventional ways that I make matcha without a whisk.

 Water or Juice Bottle